Road to Perdition: Development

 When Max Allan Collins wrote the graphic novel Road to Perdition, his book agent saw potential in the story as a film adaptation and showed it to a film agent.
 By 1999, the novel had reached Dean Zanuck, who was the vice president of development at the company owned by his father, producer Richard D. Zanuck.
 The novel was sent to the elder Zanuck in Morocco, who was there producing Rules of Engagement (2000).
 The Zanucks agreed on the story's prospect and sent it to director-producer Steven Spielberg.
-Shortly afterward, Spielberg set up the project at his studio DreamWorks, though he did not pursue direction of the film due to his full slate.
+Shortly afterward, Spielberg set up the project at his studio DreamWorks, though he did not pursue the film's direction due to his full slate.

-Mendes sought a new project after completing American Beauty (1999) and explored prospects including A Beautiful Mind, K-PAX, The Shipping News, and The Lookout.
+Sam Mendes sought a new project after completing American Beauty (1999) and explored prospects including A Beautiful Mind, K-PAX, The Shipping News, and The Lookout.
 DreamWorks sent Mendes Road to Perdition as a prospect, and Mendes was attracted to the story, considering it "narratively very simple, but thematically very complex".
-He specified one theme being the parents' world is inaccessible to their children.
+Mendes specified one theme being the parents' world is inaccessible to their children.
 Mendes considered the story's theme to be about how children deal with violence, and whether exposure to violence would render children violent themselves.
 Mendes described the script as having "no moral absolutes", a factor that appealed to the director.

 Writing

 Spielberg first contacted screenwriter David Self to adapt the story into a feature film.
 Self wrote an initial draft that remained close to the source material and retained most of its dialogue.
-The screenplay was then rewritten by uncredited writers, distancing the script from the graphic novel and leaving the core elements of the story.
-Some of the harsher aspects of the story were toned down as the script became more streamlined; for example, in some early drafts of the screenplay, Sullivan became an alcoholic, but this element was ultimately absent from the final version.
+The screenplay was then rewritten by uncredited writers, distancing the script from the graphic novel but leaving the core elements of the story intact.
+Some of the harsher aspects of the story were toned down as the script became more streamlined.
+For example, in some early drafts of the screenplay, Sullivan became an alcoholic, but this element was ultimately absent from the final version.

-The story itself is deeply informed by the Lone Wolf and Cub manga series.
-Novelist Max Allan Collins acknowledged the influence of Lone Wolf and Cub on his graphic novel Road to Perdition in an interview to the BBC, declaring that "Road To Perdition is 'an unabashed homage' to Lone Wolf and Cub".
+The story is deeply informed by the Lone Wolf and Cub manga series.
+Novelist Max Allan Collins acknowledged the influence of Lone Wolf and Cub on his graphic novel Road to Perdition in an interview with the BBC, declaring that "Road To Perdition is 'an unabashed homage' to Lone Wolf and Cub".

-Some of the characters' names were slightly changed from their original versions from the graphic novel: the surname of the real-life gangsters John Looney and his son Connor were changed to Rooney, and the surname of Tom Hanks' character and his family was streamlined from the original O'Sullivan to simply Sullivan.
+Some characters' names were slightly changed from their original versions in the graphic novel: the surname of the real-life gangsters John Looney and his son Connor were changed to Rooney, and the surname of Tom Hanks' character and his family was streamlined from the original O'Sullivan to simply Sullivan.
 One significant addition to the script was the creation of Maguire to provide a persistent element of pursuit to the Sullivans' departure from the old world.